 The City of Marshall was established in 1830 with the hopes of becoming the state capitol.
-Although this never came to fruition, the City of Marshall has been able to retain a large portion of their history through the Historic Landmark District.
+Although this never came to fruition, the City of Marshall has been able to retain a large portion of their history through the National Historic Landmark District.
 Today, the City of Marshall offers a diverse mix of facilities and programs through the Parks and Recreation Departments that lead to a higher standard of living compared to other communities.

-The City of Marshall is approximately 6.2 square miles and is located along the interchange of interstate 94 and interstate 69.
-Geographically, the city is located approximately 50 miles south of Lansing and is 40 miles east of Kalamazoo.
+The City of Marshall is approximately 6.2 square miles and is located along the interchange of I-94 and I-69.
+Geographically, the city is located approximately fifty (50) miles south of Lansing and forty (40) miles east of Kalamazoo.
 The four townships that surround the City of Marshall include Marshall Township, Marengo Township, Eckford Township, and Fredonia Township.
 Appendix A contains the 2010 United States census results for the City of Marshall and the surrounding townships.